gblessylva/ravi-ai-bot/README.md

 ### Installation via WordPress Admin Panel

 1. Navigate to `Plugins > Add New` in the WordPress admin panel.
-2. Search for "Ravi Chatbot".
+2. Search for "Igenchat".
 3. Click on `Install Now` and then activate the plugin.

 ## Usage

-1. After activating the plugin, go to `WP Admin > Ravi Chatbot`.
+1. After activating the plugin, go to `WP Admin > Igenchat`.
 2. Enter your Chatbot ID in the provided field.
 3. Click `Save Changes` to store your settings.
-4. Your Ravi Chatbot is now embedded and live on your site.
+4. Your Igenchat is now embedded and live on your site.

 ## Frequently Asked Questions

 ### Where can I find my Chatbot ID?

-You can find your Chatbot ID in the settings tab of your Ravi Chatbot account on the Ravi Bot website.
+You can find your Chatbot ID in the settings tab of your Igenchat account on the Ravi Bot website.

 ### How do I update the chatbot settings?

-Navigate to `WP Dashboard > Ravi Chatbot` in your WordPress admin panel.
+Navigate to `WP Dashboard > Igenchat` in your WordPress admin panel.
 You can update your Chatbot ID and click `Save Changes` to apply the new settings.

 ### The chatbot is not appearing on my site.
 What should I do?